-Historical Notes: When the French emigre Charles Fevret de Saint-Memin introduced physiognotrace portraits to the United States in 1797 Jefferson was already acquainted with the use of a mechanical device to trace a sitter's profile.
-Eight years earlier in Paris, Jefferson sat for a life-size crayon physiognotrace portrait by the machine's inventor, Gilles-Louis Chrietien.
-Using a pantograph, Chretien then reduced the original profile to a miniature copperplate from which multiple engravings could be printed.
+Historical Notes: When the French émigré Charles Fevret de Saint-Mémin introduced physiognotrace portraits to the United States in 1797, Jefferson was already acquainted with the use of a mechanical device to trace a sitter's profile.
+Eight years earlier in Paris, Jefferson sat for a life-size crayon physiognotrace portrait by the machine's inventor, Gilles-Louis Chrétien.
+Using a pantograph, Chrétien then reduced the original profile to a miniature copperplate from which multiple engravings could be printed.

 Jefferson was probably the first American to have his profile taken by the physiognotrace.
-He and Gouverneur Morris went together to the Palais Royal on April 22, 1789 to purchase tickets for sittings.
-The next day Jefferson sat for Chretien and his partner Edme Quenedey (1756-1830) at their studio.
+He and Gouverneur Morris went together to the Palais Royal on April 22, 1789, to purchase tickets for sittings.
+The next day Jefferson sat for Chrétien and his partner Edmé Quenedey (1756-1830) at their studio.
 Six days later Jefferson picked up the copperplate of his portrait and twelve prints taken from it.
 Curiously, Jefferson made no further reference to these prints, and none are known to survive with his family.1

-On the other hand, the portrait of Jefferson done by Saint-Memin in 1804 was widely distributed both by the artist and Jefferson, and it became one of the best-known likenesses of Jefferson in his day.
-Saint-Memin came to the United States from Dijon, France in 1793.
+On the other hand, the portrait of Jefferson done by Saint-Mémin in 1804 was widely distributed both by the artist and by Jefferson, and it became one of the best-known likenesses of Jefferson in his day.2 Saint-Mémin came to the United States from Dijon, France, in 1793.

 Jefferson's children entreated their father to have his portrait taken by the Frenchman.
 In February 1804, Maria Jefferson Eppes, the younger of Jefferson's two daughters, wrote to her father in Washington from her sickbed:

-"We had both thought you had promised us your picture if ever St. Mimin went to Washington.
-If you did but know what a source of pleasure it would be to us while so much so separated from you to have so excellent a likeness of you you would not I think refuse us.
-It is what we have allways most wanted all our lives and the certainty with which he takes his likenesses makes this one request I think not unreasonable.4
+[W]e had both thought you had promised us your picture if ever St Mimin went to Washington, if you did but know what a source of pleasure it would be to us while so much separated from you to have so excellent a likeness of you you would not I think refuse us, it is what we have allways most wanted all our lives & the certainty with which he takes his likenesses makes this one request I think not unreasonable.4

 Maria did not live long enough to see her father's portrait, but her sister Martha was very fond of the likeness.
-Both she and her eldest daughter, Anne Cary Bankhead, requested additional prints for friends and associates near Monticello.
-Jefferson purchased a total of forty-eight prints from Saint-Memin after his November sitting, which he gave to his family, members of his Cabinet, and friends, including the comte de Volney and the marquis de Lafayette.
-Saint-Memin produced additional prints in an oval frame on the eve of Jefferson's second inauguration for sale to the public.7
+Both she and her eldest daughter, Anne Cary Bankhead, requested additional prints for friends and associates near Monticello.5 Jefferson purchased a total of forty-eight prints from Saint-Mémin after his November sitting, which he gave to his family, members of his Cabinet, and friends, including the comte de Volney and the marquis de Lafayette.6 Saint-Mémin produced additional prints in an oval frame on the eve of Jefferson's second inauguration for sale to the public.7

-↑ Norfleet, 31.
-Norfleet suggests that Jefferson at for Saint-Memin twice, however Rice and Alfred Bush argue that there was only one sitting form which two engravings were made.
+7. Norfleet, Saint-Mémin in Virginia, 31.
+Norfleet suggests that Jefferson sat for Saint-Mémin twice; however, Rice and Alfred Bush argue that there was only one sitting from which two engravings were made.
 See Rice, "Portrait," 183, and Bush, Life Portraits, 51-53.
-The round copper-plate from the first portrait by Princeton University Library, and Alderman Library at the University of Virginia owns Saint-Memin's oval copperplate.
+The round copper-plate from the first portrait is owned by Princeton University Library, and Alderman Library at the University of Virginia owns Saint-Mémin's oval copperplate.